 Streamlined Sales Tax involves a network of tax experts who serve on committees to further the goals and objectives of the program.
-Click on any of the committe links below, or use the left navigation, to access important information about each specific committee, its accomplishments, its documentation, severing members, and future plans.
+Click on any of the committe links below, or use the left navigation, to access important information about each specific committee, its accomplishments, its documentation, serving members, and future plans.

 The purpose of the Governing Board is to interpret the SST agreement, make necessary amendments, and provide issue resolution.